crate/crate/docs/general/ddl/data-types.rst

 ``timetz`` is an alias for `time with time zone`.

-Internally, time values are mapped to microseconds since midnight and seconds as a signed offset from UTC for the time zone, that is a `bigint` followed by an `integer`, or 12 bytes.

 The syntax for time string literals is as follows:

 .. code-block:: text